 Kids’ feet grow very fast.
 Their shoe size changes up to 2 or 3 times a year during their first five years.
 And as kids do not often complain about their shoes being too small, parents need to often check (every 3 to 4 months) their kids’ shoe size.

 To do so, the child must stand up so the adult can slip a finger between the child’s heel and the back of the shoe.
 If it does not fit, then the shoes are too small.
 If more than a finger can fit, then the shoes are too large..

 If the child does not walk yet, we advise you to choose shoes with flexible soles.

-Blue viscose Emily Van Den Bergh top
+Blue cotton Emily Van Den Bergh dress

 Select your size